-ENGINE INSTALLATION INSTALLING THE THROTTLE PUSHROD HOUSING
+ENGINE INSTALLATION

-1. Install the engine mount.
+INSTALLING THE THROTTLE PUSHROD HOUSING

-2. Place the engine into the engine mount and align it properly with the front of the cowling.
+- 1. Install the engine mount into the fire wall using 4mm x 25mm screw. - 2.
+Place the engine into the engine mount and align it properly with the front of the cowling.
 The distance from the firewall to the front of the engine thrust washer should 110mm.